-During the first quarter of 2023, we identified certain costs related to the implementation of our cloud strategy and our security operations center that were recorded within the caption "Costs of Sales - EHR" on our condensed consolidated statements of income, that we determined do not solely contribute to the production of EHR products and services, but support the overall business.
-Consequently, effective January 1, 2023, certain costs related to the implementation of our cloud strategy, which were formerly included within the caption "Costs of Sales - EHR," have been recorded as components of "Operating expenses - Product development".
-In addition, certain costs related to the Company's security operations center, which were formerly included within the caption "Costs of Sales - EHR," have been recorded as components of "Operating expenses - General and administrative".
-Additionally, immaterial travel costs were reclassified from within the caption "Costs of Sales - RCM" to "Operating expenses - Product development".
-Amounts presented for the three and six months ended June 30, 2022 have been reclassified to conform to the current presentation.

-In addition, during the first quarter of 2023, we refined our operating expense allocation methodology to more accurately distribute the appropriate share of costs among operating segments.
-Amounts presented for the three and six months ended June 30, 2022 have been reclassified and are reflective of the current operating expense methodology in order to conform to the current presentation.
+- During the first quarter of 2023, we identified certain costs related to the implementation of our cloud strategy and our security operations center that were recorded within the caption "Costs of revenue (exclusive of amortization and depreciation) EHR" on our condensed consolidated statements of income, that we determined do not solely contribute to the production of EHR products and services, but support the overall business.
+Consequently, effective January 1, 2023, certain costs related to the implementation of our cloud strategy, which were formerly included within the caption "Costs of revenue (exclusive of amortization and depreciation) EHR," have been recorded as components of "Product development" expenses.
+In addition, certain costs related to the Company's security operations center, which were formerly included within the caption "Costs of revenue (exclusive of amortization and depreciation) EHR," have been recorded as components of "General and administrative" expenses.
+Additionally, immaterial travel costs were reclassified from within the caption "Costs of revenue (exclusive of amortization and depreciation) EHR," have been recorded as components of "General and administrative" expenses.
+Additionally, immaterial travel costs were reclassified from within the caption "Costs of revenue (exclusive of amortization and bereciasified from within the caption "Costs of revenue (exclusive of amortization and bereciasified from within the caption "Costs of revenue (exclusive of amortization and bereciasified from within the caption "Costs of revenue (exclusive of amortization the expenses.
+Amounts presented for the three and nine months ended September 30, 2022 have been reclassified to conform to the current presentation. - In addition, during the first quarter of 2023, we refined our operating expense allocation methodology to more accurately distribute the appropriate share of costs among operating segments.
+Amounts presented for the three and nine months ended September 30, 2022 have been reclassified and are reflective of the current operating expense methodology in order to conform to the current presentation. - During the third quarter of 2023, we changed the presentation of certain costs previously recorded within the expense captions of "Product development" and "General and administrative" to better comply with the disclosure requirements of Staff Accounting Bulletin Topic 11.B., Miscellaneous Disclosure: Depreciation and Depletion Excluded from Cost of Sales.
+These changes are summarized as follows: - Amortization expense associated with capitalized software development costs, previously recorded within the expense caption of "Product development," have been combined with amounts previously recorded within the expense caption "Amortization of acquisitionrelated intangibles" and reflected in a newly-presented expense caption of "Amortization." - Depreciation expense previously recorded within the expense caption of "General and administrative" have been reclassified within the newly-presented expense caption of "Depreciation."